The problem with pictures

 The same goes with relatively literal subjects such as ‘mobile working’.
 You type the phrase in and there you go: a nice image of man with a MacBook Pro and a coffee cup on a table.

-Then you have subjects like digital transformation, cloud computing and business security.
+Then you have subjects like digital transformation, cloud computing and cybersecurity.

 Usually I’ll start looking for digital transformation, spend 20 minutes using various search terms like ‘office’, ‘digital’, ‘transform’ and ‘digital working’ and scroll through dozens of thumbnails before thinking “Sod it, I’ll just use that picture of the man with his MacBook Pro and the coffee cup on a table again”.